1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: It expanded British influence without costly annexations.

-44. The impact of Subsidiary Alliance on Indian rulers was:
+44. The impact of Subsidiary Alliance on Indian rulers was___________.

 A) Loss of military freedom